ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut4.rst

 Export Data and Figures
 =======================

 | You can export data tables and figures directly to the ExportData-folder of your project.
-Aditionally you can depleat unnecessary information and Configurate your data table before export.
+Aditionally you can depleat unnecessary information and configurate your data table before export.
 |
 | Let's start with creating the data of the Benelux states for the pollution of C02 and CH4 (Methane) in the time period 2010-2013.